 About IHL in Action

-“IHL in action: Respect for the law on the battlefield” is a database of real case-studies documenting compliance with international humanitarian law (IHL) in modern warfare.
+“IHL in action: Respect for the law on the battlefield” is a database of real case-studies documenting compliance with IHL in modern warfare.
 The database is hosted by the International Committee of the Red Cross (ICRC) with a view to encourage the reporting, collection and promotion of instances of respect for IHL.
 The cases shall not be construed as reflecting the views of the ICRC.

-By gathering examples of “IHL success stories”, the authors aim to recall that the reality of armed conflict is more nuanced than what is generally reported in the media and by NGOs.
-Despite numerous violations of the law, compliant behaviour shows that existing rules are adequate and can significantly reduce human suffering.
-The project hopes to foster a change in the way we, teach, research and talk about IHL.
+By gathering examples of respect for IHL, the database aims to recall that the reality of armed conflict is more nuanced than what is generally reported through various channels; it provides some factual evidence that helps reframe the perception of IHL as an ineffective set of rules, by showcasing situations in which the law is actually respected.
+Compliant behaviour shows that existing rules are adequate and can significantly reduce human suffering.
+The project hopes to foster a change in the way we research, write about, and talk about IHL in the humanitarian policy and diplomacy environment.

 Methodology